secretstartups/handbook/people-group/promotions-transfers/index.html.md

 1. After individuals gave their preference, the skills/requirements of the roles will be matched to the skills of the individuals.
 For example: level, product/technical skills, potentially soft skills.
 1. DRI work with People Business Partner to ensure all legal requirements are met as these vary between countries.
 1. Ask hiring manager to approve transfer.
 If they don't approve look at the individual's first or second choice.
 1. Once choices are finalized, approved, and rationale is documented, current manager should communicate the decision directly with individual impacted team members.
 1. Current manager follows the standard process for [updating job information in BambooHR](/handbook/people-group/promotions-transfers/#job-information-change-in-bamboohr). _Before communicating company-wide, all changes should be reflected in BambooHR._
 1. Move the confidential issue to the [Product project](https://gitlab.com/gitlab-com/Product), and label it with ~"realignment".
 1. Product Leader announces the realignment in #product (for smaller realignments) or #company-fyi (for larger realignments)
 1. The new manager follows the steps outlined for[announcing transfers](/handbook/people-group/promotions-transfers/#announcing-internal-promotionstransfers) in the handbook.
 1. After the realignment the DRI opens a retrospective issue to gather feedback from affected teams in order to improve this process.
 1. After the realignment the DRI makes the realignment issue public and closes it.
 This is because only planned realignments are [not public](https://about.gitlab.com/handbook/communication/#not-public).
 In cases where the issue does contain public information the DRI may choose to leave the issue confidential with a comment explaining the reason.

-#### For People Success & Recruiting Team
+#### For People Success & Talent Acquisition Team

 Vacancies will be posted internally using the Greenhouse internal job board for at least 3 business days.
 If a role is not posted internally there must be a business case documented in the HRIS file of the team member who received the new role.
 See [Department Transfers](/handbook/people-group/promotions-transfers/#department-transfers) for additional details.